 It is also highly recommended to have:

 - Build it manually from the source tarball.
-This way involves more typing.
-You'll get the recent alpha release of Creative Craftsman.
+This way involves a lot of typing but it may appear more flexible.

 Build manually from the source tarball

 The first step is to download and unzip the source code of the latest stable version 2, codenamed "Creative Craftsman":

 The supported feeds are inside the Creative Craftsman's source tree already (only a small fraction of packages is included currently), so you don't have to do anything.

 You need to get the appropriate .config file for your target.
 For example, the Ben NanoNote users should get this one:

 For the Buffalo router get this one:

 According to bug #34, you'll probably need to do this first:

 We then need to configure LibreWRT for our needs.
 We also need to make sure that we have met all of the requirements that are needed for LibreWRT to build.